It – Welcome to Derry: Filming

-Principal photography began in Toronto, Hamilton and Port Hope in May 2023, with the shooting title Greetings from Fairview, and was expected to continue through December.
+Principal photography began in Toronto, Hamilton and Port Hope in May 2023, with the working title Greetings from Fairview, and was expected to continue through December.
 Scenes were shot at the Delta Secondary School.
 In mid-July 2023, production was suspended due to the SAG-AFTRA strike.
-In August 2024, it was reported that production on the series had concluded, and it was revealed that the series was titled It: Welcome to Derry.
+In August 2024, it was reported that production on the series had concluded, and the series title, It: Welcome to Derry, was announced.
 Barbara Muschietti revealed the difficulty of returning to film the series with the child cast after the 2023 Hollywood strikes because they were "in a state of spontaneous growth".
 She estimated that "90% of three episodes" were filmed before production shut down and they had to come back to work in a different season and climate.
-She said, "This is a summer show, but suddenly it wasn't a summer show any more.
+"This is a summer show", she noted, "but suddenly it wasn't a summer show any more.
 We had to create a different finale with a different climate".
+The main visual effects company used was Rodeo FX.

 Music

-In May 2025, it was reported that Benjamin Wallfisch would score the series, returning from the films.
-On November 2, 2025, the first volume of the soundtrack, consisting of music from the first two episodes, was released to streaming platforms, and on November 17, the second volume, consisting of music from the third and fourth episodes, was released.
+In May 2025, it was reported that Benjamin Wallfisch, the composer of the films, would score the series.
+Four volumes of the soundtrack were released to streaming platforms from November to December 2025: The first volume, consisting of music from the first two episodes, on November 2; the second volume of music from the third and fourth episodes on November 17; The third volume of music from the fifth and sixth episodes on December 1; and the fourth volume on December 15, containing the music from the final two episodes.
+The series' intro used the 1956 song "A Smile and a Ribbon" by Patience and Prudence.

-Marketing

-The first teaser was released on May 20, 2025.
-Part of the cast and director Andy Muschietti attended the San Diego Comic-Con 2025 to talk about the season and a teaser was shown to attendees, being released to the public the following day.
-The official trailer was released on September 23, showing a full look at Pennywise.
-Muschietti and some of the cast attended New York Comic-Con to talk about the season.
-A red band trailer was released on October 14.

 Release

 It: Welcome to Derry premiered on HBO on October 26, 2025, with subsequent episodes airing weekly.
-It was previously slated to stream exclusively on HBO Max.
+It was previously slated to stream exclusively on HBO Max in 2024.